-Covering the work area prevents spills from splattering on the floor or walls.
+Cover the work area to prevent spills from splattering on the floor or walls.
 You have to cover everything using a large drop sheet and tape to hold the sheet down.

-- Add a few drops of water to the existing finish.
+- Add a few water drops over the existing finish.

 - If the water changes color, the spray paint used is oil-based.
 You need to prime it.

 - If the water remains clear, the finish used is water-based.
 You don’t need to prime the surface — just sand it lightly.